Hong Kong: Cinema

 Hong Kong developed into a filmmaking hub during the late 1940s as a wave of Shanghai filmmakers migrated to the territory, and these movie veterans helped build the colony's entertainment industry over the next decade.
 By the 1960s, the city was well known to overseas audiences through films such as The World of Suzie Wong.
 When Bruce Lee's The Way of the Dragon was released in 1972, local productions became popular outside Hong Kong.
 During the 1980s, films such as A Better Tomorrow, As Tears Go By, and Zu Warriors from the Magic Mountain expanded global interest beyond martial arts films; locally made gangster films, romantic dramas, and supernatural fantasies became popular.

 Hong Kong cinema continued to be internationally successful over the following decade with critically acclaimed dramas such as Farewell My Concubine, To Live, and Chungking Express.
 The city's martial arts film roots are evident in the roles of the most prolific Hong Kong actors.
 Jackie Chan, Donnie Yen, Jet Li, Chow Yun-fat, and Michelle Yeoh frequently play action-oriented roles in foreign films.
-Hong Kong films have also grown popular in oversea markets such as Japan, South Korea, and Southeast Asia, earning the city the moniker "Hollywood of the East".
-At the height of the local movie industry in the early 1990s, over 400 films were produced each year; since then, industry momentum shifted to mainland China.
+Hong Kong films have also grown popular in overseas markets such as Japan, South Korea, and Southeast Asia, earning the city the moniker "Hollywood of the East".
+At the height of the local movie industry in the early 1990s, over 400 films were produced each year; since then, industry momentum has shifted to mainland China.
 The number of films produced annually has declined to about 60 in 2017.

 Music

 Cantopop is a genre of Cantonese popular music which emerged in Hong Kong during the 1970s.
 Evolving from Shanghai-style shidaiqu, it is also influenced by Cantonese opera and Western pop.
 Local media featured songs by artists such as Sam Hui, Anita Mui, Leslie Cheung, and Alan Tam; during the 1980s, exported films and shows exposed Cantopop to a global audience.
 The genre's popularity peaked in the 1990s, when the Four Heavenly Kings dominated Asian record charts.
 Despite a general decline since late in the decade, Cantopop remains dominant in Hong Kong; contemporary artists such as Eason Chan, Joey Yung, and Twins are popular in and beyond the territory.

 Western classical music has historically had a strong presence in Hong Kong and remains a large part of local musical education.
 The publicly funded Hong Kong Philharmonic Orchestra, the territory's oldest professional symphony orchestra, frequently hosts musicians and conductors from overseas.
 The Hong Kong Chinese Orchestra, composed of classical Chinese instruments, is the leading Chinese ensemble and plays a significant role in promoting traditional music in the community.

-Hong Kong has never had a separate national anthem to the country that controlled it; its current official national anthem is therefore that of China, March of the Volunteers.
-The song Glory to Hong Kong has been used by protestors as an unofficial national anthem.
+Hong Kong has never had a separate national anthem to the country that controlled it; its current official national anthem is therefore that of the People's Republic of China, "March of the Volunteers".
+The song "Glory to Hong Kong" has been used by protestors as an unofficial anthem of the city.